-- Failure of first attempt: Student is removed from clinical clerkships and required to return to Kansas City to receive one-on-one instruction from a clinical faculty member as assigned by the Executive Vice President for Academic and Medical Affairs, and Dean of the College of Osteopathic Medicine.
+- Failure of first attempt: Student is removed from clinical clerkships and required to return to Kansas City to receive one-to-one instruction from clinical faculty as assigned by the Provost and Dean of the College of Osteopathic Medicine.
 The Student is placed in a modified curriculum that includes up to a one-month delay in clinical clerkship participation and mandatory enrollment in IDIS 002 NBOME Preparation II.
 For additional details, please refer to the Student Handbook. - Student retakes COMLEX Level 2-PE: The student is allowed to continue with clinical clerkships in anticipation of a passing grade. - Failure of second attempt: DISMISSAL